redhat-openstack/infrared/docs/source/ovb.rst

 `infrared` provides the default ``3_nets_ovb`` network topology that allows to deploy the OVB setup.

-The ``--image`` option should point to an image with 3 NICs configured on boot (as opposed the the default single NIC in common cloud images).
-The NICs' order should correspond to the network topology described in the ovb node settings files.
+The ``--image`` option should point to existing in OpenStack Glance image This value affects nodes, except configured to boot an ``ipxe-boot`` image

 Install OpenStack with TripleO